arunasurya/academy/terminal.md

 ### File vs. directory

 - all files and directories in systems such as UNIX are in a tree like structure
+- there is no fundamental difference between a file and a directory
+- there is some metadata that tells the operating system if something is a file or a directory

 `mkdir` creates a directory
 ```